 The High-Efficiency Electric Home Rebate Act (HEEHRA), part of the IRA, provides point-of-sale rebates of up to $8,000 for heat pumps and $1,750 for heat pump water heaters for households earning up to 150% of area median income.
 Unlike tax credits, these are instant discounts at purchase — no tax liability required.

 IRA federal credits can generally be combined with state incentives, utility rebates, and local programs.
 California, Massachusetts, New York, Colorado, and Minnesota have among the most generous state programs.
-HomeShark automatically identifies every program available at your specific address.
+HomeShark identifies programs that may be available at your address — availability changes and results are estimates only.*

 No technician visit.
 No lengthy forms.
 HomeShark does the work of a $500 professional audit in under two minutes.